 In 1952, an earlier version of this article was published under the title “Explaining Thanksgiving to the French”.
 The back-story, prompting the reprint, was a woman in Maryland who bought an old, yellowed newspaper clipping at a garage sale.
 She paid $10 for it.
 Someone-in-the-know, at the Library of Congress, told her it was worth $80,000 as a collector’s item.
-It became art on the wall of her home.
+She framed it as art on the wall of her home.

-We were living in Germany in 2005.
+We were living in Germany when I read the printed article.
 I didn’t speak French then, but found the story quirky enough to save.
-I understand French better now, so the literal translations read even sillier.
+I understand French better now, so the literal translation reads even sillier.

 For history buffs wishing to be enlightened without forking over $80,000, here is one version of why we eat turkey: